AgentOps-AI/agentops/agentops/sdk/README.md

 2. **Hierarchical Tracing**: All operations are organized hierarchically with the session as the root.
 3. **Automatic Context Propagation**: Context is propagated automatically through the call stack.
 4. **Extensibility**: Custom span types can be added easily.
+5. **Separation of Concerns**: Tracing configuration is separate from the main application configuration.